mjhea0/express-testing-mocha-knex/README.md

 });
 ```

 Take note of the inline code comments.
+Need more explanation?
+Read over [Testing Node.js With Mocha and Chai](http://mherman.org/blog/2015/09/10/testing-node-js-with-mocha-and-chai/#.V9W8aJMrJE4).
 Run the test to make sure it fails.
 Now write the code to get the test pass, following these steps:

 #### Update the route config (src/server/config/route-config.js)